ain-soph/autovul/README.md

 `pip install adversarial-robustness-toolbox`

 ## Data set
 CIFAR10, CIFAR100 and ImageNet32.
 Use `--download` flag to download them automatically at first running.
+ImageNet32 requires manual set-up at their [website](https://image-net.org/download-images.php) due to legality.
 ## Models
 ResNet and other model pretrained weights are available with `--official` flag to download them automatically at first running.
 ## Installation